KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/terminological-lockdown-protocol.md

 - the lattice is bifurcal,
 - but operators operating within it may be bifurcated.

-Incorrect usage may unintentionally collapse the distinction between:
+Imprecise formulation may unintentionally blur the distinction between:
-- the lawful dual-arc structure itself, and
+- the lawful bifurcal-arc structure itself, and
-- differentiated operations occurring within that structure.
+- differentiated articulations occurring within that structure.

 ---